LHDC (codec)

 Starting from Android 10, enumeration constant symbols for LHDC and LLAC are part of the Android Open Source Project, enabling every OEM to integrate this standard into their own Android devices freely.
 Older versions of Android require LHDC/LLAC enumeration constant symbols to be implemented by the smartphone manufacturers or Android app.
 Android apps with this type of LHDC support include Savitech's Hi-Res BT Player, FiiO Music, HIFIMAN Music and DA&T Audio.

 LHDC

-LHDC supports bitrates of 400/560/900 kbit/s, bit-depth of up to 24 bit and sample rate of up to 96 kHz.
+LHDC supports bitrates of 160kbps~1000kbps, bit-depth of up to 24 bit and sample rate of up to 192 kHz.

 The first Smartphone to support LHDC was the Huawei Mate 10.

 On 17 September 2019, the Japan Audio Society (JAS) certified LHDC with their Hi-Res Audio Wireless certification.
-Currently the only codecs with the Hi-Res Audio Wireless certification are LHDC and LDAC.
+As of June 2024, the codecs certified by the JAS to bear the Hi-Res Audio Wireless logo are LHDC, LDAC, SCL6, LC3plus, SHDC, and aptX Adaptive.

 LLAC

 Low Latency Audio Codec (LLAC) is also called LHDC LL.
 It is based on the high definition wireless audio technology from LHDC, but designed for low latency and features an auto-detect gaming mode.
 Savitech claims LLAC has end-to-end latency of around ~30ms.
 LLAC supports bitrates of 400/600 kbit/s, bit-depth of up to 24 bit and sample rate of up to 48 kHz.
 LLAC has no hardware requirement for the transmitter.

 The first Smartphone to support LLAC was the Huawei P30.